kpgomez/kpgomez/README.md

     <p><b>💬 Quotes of the moment:</b></p>
     <p><i>"No one can make you feel inferior without your consent."</i> – Eleanor Roosevelt</p>
     <p><i>"Alone we can do so little, together we can do so much."</i> – Hellen Keller</p>
-    <p><i>"When the student is ready the teacher will appear.
+    <p><i>"When the student is ready, the teacher will appear.
 When the student is truly ready...
-The teacher will Disappear."</i> – Tao Te Ching</p>
+The teacher will disappear."</i> – Tao Te Ching</p>
 </div>

 ---